jackapbutler/Pub-Sub-Image-Classification/README.md

 ## Model Training

 There is a web application called `app.py` which is written using `streamlit`.
-This app handles all the model training and inference for this small scale assignment.
+This app handles all of the CNN model training and inference for this small scale assignment.

-To run these execute the following commands in the terminal;
+To start the app run: `streamlit run app.py`.

-- `streamlit run app.py`
+You will then be met with two choices [`Model Training` or `Inference`]:

-## Model Inference
+- Follow the instructions in `Model Training` to train a new CNN model defined in `model_training.py` on image data from a certain folder.

-abcd
+- Follow the instructions in `Inference` to obtain a prediction for a new image sample from the existing model.

 ## Code Formatting